-I’m now well passed my tenth year working in property.
-I’m a property investor, a buy to let landlord, a property mentor and educator.
-I’m also lucky enough to be a joint venture partner with some fantastically talented individuals.
+I’m now well past my tenth year working in property as a property investor, buy-to-let landlord, mentor and educator.
+I’m also lucky enough to be partnered with some very talented individuals.
 Well, today’s article is about taking stock and trying to pass on some of the key lessons I have learned on my journey so far.

 1. It’s okay to change your plan